RadialCorp/magento-ptf-build/docs/SI.md

 <img src="assets/invoicing.png">

+Reconfirm Age specifies the time (in hours) that needs to pass in Fraud processing before a reconfirmation of funds is needed.
+So, if Reconfirm Age is 36 hours and there is more than 36 hours spent between when an order was submitted and when it was fraud approved, Radial will perform a supplemental funds confirmation on the order before setting it to "Ready to Ship" status.
+The intention here is to ensure that funds previously auth'ed at the point of order submission are still available after a prolonged fraud assessment period (i.e. manual review).

 To add the Auto Invoicing component to Radial PTF, please add the following line to your composer.json's require block:

+	"radial/magento-automated-invoicing": "~1.0.0"

 For example: